rebremer/ADF_Labs_rbr/Workshop_2_MovieAnalytics_secure.md

 # Workshop 2: Secure Movie analytics pipeline

-*Workshop cloned and enhanced originally from https://github.com/djpmsft/ADF_Labs/blob/master/MovieAnalytics_ADLS.md *
+* Workshop cloned and enhanced originally from https://github.com/djpmsft/ADF_Labs/blob/master/MovieAnalytics_ADLS.md

-*If you're new to Azure Data Factory, see [Introduction to Azure Data Factory](https://docs.microsoft.com/azure/data-factory/introduction).*
+* If you're new to Azure Data Factory, see [Introduction to Azure Data Factory](https://docs.microsoft.com/azure/data-factory/introduction). *

 In this Lab, you will enhance workshop 1: MovieAnalytics in which Azure Data Factory's visual authoring experience to create a pipeline that copies movie data stored in Azure Data Lake Storage Gen2 to a separate location in that storage account and then executes a Mapping Data Flow to transform and write the data to a Azure SQL Database.

 In this workshop, this pipeline will be secured.
 The following steps are taken:

-- **Authentication** - Authorization: Connect to Storage account and Azure SQL using System Assigned Managed Identities rather than keys
+- **Authentication/authorization**: Connect to Storage account and Azure SQL using System Assigned Managed Identities rather than keys
 - **Networking**: Connect to Storage account and Azure SQL using private endpoints rather than public internet
-- **Parametrisation**: Parameterize pipeline to facilitate unit testing and deployment to dev/tst/prd
+- **Parametrization**: Parameterize pipeline to facilitate unit testing and deployment to dev/tst/prd

 ## Prerequisites